dnesteryuk/whisperer/README.md

   end
 ```

-It will look in a fixture like:
+It will look in a cassette like:

 ```
   Content-Length: